How to deploy a token on Polygon in 3 steps (with no-code alternative)

 In this example, we use OpenZeppelin' s ERC-20 implementation to simplify the development process.
 The contract includes:

-• Builder: Initializes the token name ("MyToken") and symbol ("MTK") and creates the initial supply for the contract creator's address.
+- Contract: Initializes the token name token "MyToken") and symbol ("MTK") and creates the initial supply for the contract creator's address.

 Key components of the ERC-20 standard include:

-• transfer: Allows token holders to send tokens to another address.
+- transfer: Allows token holders to token tokens to another address.

 3. Compiling and deploying the contract